 A web governance strategy gives your team more control and flexibility in how they manage your website.
-Instead of taking a reactive approach to bugs, broken links, and clunky UX, they’ll be able to identify issues and fix them before users suffer through negative experience with your brand.
+Instead of taking a reactive approach to bugs, broken links, and clunky UX, they’ll be able to identify website issues and fix them before users suffer through negative experience with your brand.
 A solid web governance strategy also helps to tackle things “under the hood” of your website like optimizing page content for search and making sure you’re up to date with accessibility standards.

 Every effective web governance strategy needs four things: people, tools, processes, policies.

-For a small web team, the roles and responsibilities might
+For a small web team, the roles and responsibilities might break down like this:

 Common digital marketing tools include: